Dongfeng deal buys time and new blood for Peugeot

 “Expectations are running high,” London-based ISI Group analyst Erich Hauser said in a note.
 “PSA (Peugeot) needs to show a new equity story to keep investors interested.”

-Under the memorandum of understanding signed on Tuesday, Dongfeng Motor Group and the French state will each pay about 800 million euros for a 14 percent stake in a reserved share sale and a rights issue, sources have said.
+Under the memorandum of understanding signed on Tuesday, Dongfeng and the French state will each pay about 800 million euros ($1.10 billion) for a 14 percent stake in a reserved share sale and a rights issue, Dongfeng said in a statement published on the Hong Kong stock exchange website.

 Existing shareholders will get warrants entitling them to more stock at the same 7.50 euro price as the reserved issue, a 40 percent discount to their market value, raising up to a further billion euros.